-However, they are similar in some aspects too, which makes the body respond to both substances in the same way.
+However, they are similar in some aspects too, making the body respond to both substances similarly.

 - Potency at CB1 Receptors:

-THC has a very high potency at CB1 receptors, unlike Anandamide that has lower strength at the same receptors.
+THC has a very high potency at CB1 receptors, unlike Anandamide which has lower strength at the same receptors.